-Smoking bans lead to less, not more, smoking at home: studyFebruary 13th, 2012 in Health /
+Smoking bans lead to less, not more, smoking at home: studyFebruary 13, 2012 in Medicine & Health / Health

 Smoking bans in public/workplaces don't drive smokers to light up more at home, suggests a study of four European countries with smoke free legislation, published online in Tobacco Control.

 If anything, a ban may prompt smokers to smoke less at home, the research suggests.

 The authors base their findings on two waves of the International Tobacco Control Policy Evaluation Project (ITC Project) Europe Surveys.